 (Trust me – now that you know, you’ll see his name everywhere).

-For our last recommendation for traveling family fun in Cozumel?
+For our last recommendation for traveling family activities in Cozumel?
 Just show up in the zócalo!

 Whatever free time you have, when in doubt, take a walk around Juárez Park and just see what’s going on.